 While making sculpture at the U of O I was able to incorporate myexperiences from my Mexican culture into my work creating a symbiosiswith my past and present experiences.
 After graduation I traveled inEurope with my fiancé and we were exposed to the incredible abundance ofEuropean art and history.
 We eventually returned to Portland to startour dreams of being ‘artists’.
 I soon found employment teachingphotography at Clack Community College in Vancouver, WA and we started aphotography studio in Portland.

 In 1994, I was invited to teach Sculpture at Portland CommunityCollege, Rock Creek campus.
 The experience of transforming students with my enthusiasm about sculpture made teaching a fulfilling way to giveback.

 Connecting with my heritage compelled me to interact with the arts in Mexico and in 1997 I traveled South to create ‘The 11 × 11 Sculpture Show’ with Devin Laurence Field and Kim Campbell.
 Eleven Mexican and eleven Oregon sculptors exhibited at prestigious locations in Mexico and Oregon.

-Between active sculpturing I am also one of the principal photographers at a boutique photography studio - Campbell Salgado Studio in Portland, Oregon.
+Between active sculpturing I am also an artistic real estate agent who helps folks find homes in Portland’s coolest areas with his neighborhood guide, with an eye for architecture I have also created a substantive guide to Portland’s historic home style’s and architecture. one of the principal photographers at a boutique photography studio - Campbell Salgado Studio in Portland, Oregon.